7 Calcium Rich Foods For Kids

 Sources of calcium for children

-- Fish: Does your child love non-vegetarian food?
+Does your child love non-vegetarian food?
 Fish such as salmon, sardines, and tuna are good sources of calcium.
-EverydayHEALTH says 85 grams of pink salmon provides about 180 mg of calcium.
-You must be careful about the bones.
-One way to do this is to mash the salmon so the bones are visible and can be easily extracted.
+Even a small amount of fish provides a good source of calcium for your child.
+However, you must be careful about the bones.
+One way to do this is to mash the fish so the bones are visible and can be easily extracted.

 If you’ve identified your child to be lactose intolerant and are looking for ways to meet his daily requirement of calcium, we have the answers.